 But what are the best virtual doctor apps for doctors and physicians?
 With so many options out there, it is easy to get overwhelmed and not know which ones to choose.
 Well, we have done the research for you and we are presenting you with top medical apps worth considering.

-Aside from these specialized apps, there are a lot of other options like Amelia, a great appointment booking system, that can help with successfully managing your business.
+Aside from these specialized apps, there are a lot of other options like Amelia, a WordPress booking plugin that can help with successfully managing your business.

 The best medical apps for doctors to try